-Ice Cream – Freeze this lassi in a tray or churn it in an ice cream maker to make mango lassi ice cream.
+Ice Cream – Freeze this delicious mango lassi in a tray or churn it in an ice cream maker to make mango lassi ice cream.
 You can even freeze it in popsicle molds and make mango lassi popsicles.

 Pudding – Add some gelatin in mango lassi and set in dessert glasses.

 This lassi will last in the refrigerator for about a day.
 Make sure you store it properly in a covered glass jar.